MohammadAbdullah1214/todo_app/README.md

 # **For Backend**
-1. Update the ConnectionStrings in appsettings.json
+1. Open the solution file and update the ConnectionStrings in appsettings.json

 ```csharp
 {